rseng/devstories/.github/CONTRIBUTING.md

 but other times you need to take a leap and reach out to someone that you don't know very well.
 If someone doesn't respond, don't take it personally.
 The perspective that I like to have is to put myself in the shoes of the average RSE.
-I'm likely very busy, and although I might enjoy listening to RSE Stories, I don't see myself as being "interesting enough" to be featured on the show.
+I'm likely very busy, and although I might enjoy listening to Developer Stories, I don't see myself as being "interesting enough" to be featured on the show.
 It's very often the case that our own perspectives about what we do frame us as boring because we are used to it, when in fact an outside listener hearing the